Skip to main content

 • Real-time state synchronization between all nodes of the system.

-• Ready-to-use transactional Object Server.
+• Ready-to-use built-in components, such as the transactional Object Server.

 • Declarative Object Modelling.
 Metadata driven design of common object schema used across servers and clients.